 The insights from this piece are from a talk given by Giulio Iannazzo, a Solution Engineer at Atlassian, at DEVOPS 2018.
 Access the full presentation and video, and indeed all the presentations and videos from Europe's leading DevOps event, at your leisure.

-If you're thinking of possible barriers to scaling your DevOps transformation, here are some best practices to get you going.
+If you're thinking of possible barriers to scaling your DevOps and digital transformation, here are some best practices to get you going.

 Challenge 1: DevOps is a vague term with differing interpretations